bartdorsey/flashcards-tui/README.md

 ### Schema Validation

 A YAML schema is provided in `flashcard_schema.yaml` that defines the structure and validation rules for flashcard files.
-You can use tools like `yamllint` or JSON Schema validators to check your flashcard files against this schema.
+You can use tools like `yamllint` to check your flashcard files against this schema.

 ## Statistics